jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 There is no evaluation of a default value when a value has been provided by the caller.
 The order of evaluation is the order of declaration in USE NAMED ARG (left-to-right).
 The automatic variables are already created and can be used during the evaluation of a default value.

+An optional minimum length can be specified after the name, allowing abbreviation.
+For example: namedArgument(1) will allow to pass n:

 --------------